Office of Economic Opportunity

-The Office of Economic Opportunity (OEO) was the agency responsible for administering most of the war on poverty programs created as part of United States president Lyndon B. Johnson's Great Society legislative agenda.
+The Office of Economic Opportunity (OEO) was the agency responsible for administering most of the War on Poverty programs created as part of United States president Lyndon B. Johnson's Great Society legislative agenda.
 It was established in 1964 as an independent agency and renamed the Community Services Administration (CSA) in 1974.

-The Richard Nixon administration attempted to dismantle the agency in the 1973, however, this effort was unsuccessful.
+The Richard Nixon administration attempted to dismantle the agency in 1973.
+However, this effort was not wholly successful.
 It would ultimately then be dismantled in 1981 by the Ronald Reagan administration, as it was moved into the Department of Health and Human Services and renamed the Office of Community Services, with most of its programs continuing to operate.

 History

 Independent agency

-The Office of Economic Opportunity was created through the efforts of President Lyndon Johnson in his war on poverty campaign, which aimed to tackle economic and racial inequality.
+The Office of Economic Opportunity was created through the efforts of President Lyndon Johnson in his War on Poverty campaign, which aimed to tackle economic and racial inequality.
 In 1964, Johnson signed the Economic Opportunity Act, which was the legislative keystone that provided funding for the OEO as a new agency within the Office of the President.
 R. Sargent Shriver served as its first director.
 The Office administered antipoverty programs such as VISTA, Job Corps, Community Action Program, and Head Start, and it quickly became a target of both left-wing and right-wing critics of the war on poverty legislation.

 President Richard Nixon's appointment of Howard Phillips as Acting Director of OEO in January 1973 touched off a national controversy culminating in a court case in the United States District Court for the District of Columbia (Williams v.
 Phillips, 482 F.2d 669) challenging the legality of Phillips' appointment.
 The Court found Phillips's appointment illegal because it failed to meet the statutory circumstances enabling the appointment of an interim director without Senate confirmation, as required by the U.S. Constitution.
 This judgment was upheld on appeal.

 President Nixon's attempt to impound appropriated funds for OEO was ruled unconstitutional by Judge William B. Jones on April 11, 1973, in a case brought by Local 2677, AFGE; West Central Missouri Rural Dev.
 Corp.; and the National Council of OEO Locals.

 With the passage of the Community Service Act (CSA) in 1975, Congressional reauthorization replaced the OEO with the Community Services Administration (CSA).
 The new agency retained its independent status as a smaller operating agency.